The Gunner's Dream

-"The Gunner's Dream" is a song from Pink Floyd's 1983 album The Final Cut.
-This song was one of several to be considered for the band's "best of" album, Echoes: The Best of Pink Floyd.
+"The Gunner's Dream" is a song from Pink Floyd's twelfth studio album The Final Cut (1983).
+This song was one of several to be considered for the band's "best of" album, Echoes: The Best of Pink Floyd (2001).
 The song tells the story and thoughts of an airman gunner as he falls to his death during a raid, dreaming of a safe world in the future, without war.
 It is one of the four songs on the video version of the album The Final Cut Video EP.
-In his lyrics, Waters references real-life events including the then very recent Hyde Park and Regent's Park bombings, and takes the refrain "some corner of a foreign field" from Rupert Brooke's poem The Soldier.
+In his lyrics, Waters references real-life events including the then very recent Hyde Park and Regent's Park bombings by the Provisional Irish Republican Army (IRA), and takes the refrain "some corner of a foreign field" from Rupert Brooke's poem The Soldier (1914).

-Reception
+Critical reception

 In a retrospective review for The Final Cut, Rachel Mann of The Quietus described "The Gunner's Dream" as the album's centerpiece; the track "tenderly imagines the lost hopes and expectations of a bomber gunner shot down and falling to his death over Berlin."
 Mann believed Waters' voice is "beautifully matched to words whose understatement adds to the power."